 Completing a large-scale project on time and on budget is a challenge.
 It requires that staff from a variety of departments who have a wide range of talents, responsibilities and perspectives work in sync with each other, despite the demands of their work outside the project.
-It is no wonder that one of the biggest challenges for successful implementation of a project is project plan communication.
-To tackle the topic, we interviewed our lead consultants for their best practices.
+It is no wonder that one of the biggest challenges for successful implementation of a project is project plan communication..

 Communication within the team

-We’ll start with the most obvious of the 3 types – communication within the project team.
-Why is it important?
-In the execution of a plan, communication within the team facilitates productivity.
-It is through communication that a team can get status updates, make corrections as needed in the work of the plan, and even correct and adjust the project plan as needed.
-When the team includes individuals from various departments or even locations, project team communication grows even more essential.
+Why is good communication within the team critical?
+It facilitates productivity.
+Status updates, make needed corrections in the work of the project, and adjustments to the project plan itself are identified through honest, consistent communication within the team.
+When a project team consists of individuals from various departments or locations, project team communication grows even more essential.

-The second type of project team meeting is critical regardless of the project scope or size – the regularly scheduled weekly team meeting.
-The keys for successful team meetings: maintaining a regular agenda, having a hatted facilitator to run the meeting and keep it moving, having a method to record action items and important notes from the meeting.
+The second type of project team meeting is critical regardless of the project scope or size – a regularly scheduled weekly team meeting.
+The keys for successful team meetings: maintain a regular agenda, hat a facilitator to run the meeting and keep it moving, record action items and important notes from the meeting.
 Meetings need to be purposeful, not just a time to “hang out”.
 The team meeting agenda should address the elements that need to be discussed as a team to keep the project moving forward.

 Electronic methods of communication can be effective for team members to stay in touch in between meetings.
 Email, instant messaging or texts, and internet based communication tools (a popular one we have seen is Slack), all facilitate communication while team members are back in their various departments and locations.
 One caveat on electronic communications: electronic is good for facts and status updates, but one-on-one communication in person or via phone is needed to resolve upsets and frustrations.